-Egg depositors, lay their eggs on one particular spot usually at the bottom substrate and sometimes on an aquarium glass.
-Then the male swims down to the bottom of the substrate to fertilize them.
-(Killifish, Dwarf Cichlids, Clownfish & Rainbowfish).
+Egg depositors, lay their eggs on one particular spot usually on the glass of the aquarium and also beneath the substrate.
+Then the male swims down to the bottom of the substrate to fertilize the eggs.

 Within a month, the female will release a hatched fish, also called a fry or larval fish.

-These young fry’s are fully formed and ready to swim from the time they hatch.
-Soon, they started looking for food as they needed to survive.
+These young fries are fully formed and ready to swim from the time when they hatch.
+Soon, they start to look for food as they need to survive.
 In this sense, it is the strongest survival since the fish hatched and plunged into the water.

-Most survivors have fewer fries and are larger than egg layers because the fry needs to be more developed and large enough to be independent after birth.
+Most survivors have fries that fewer but bigger than those that lay eggs because the fry has to be well developed and be enough to stay independent once it is born.